acend/cilium-basics-training/content/en/docs/03/_index.md

 Note the `&` after the command which puts the process in the background so we can continue working in the shell.
 {{% /alert %}}

-And then check Hubble status via the Hubble CLI (which uses the port-forwarding just openend):
+And then check Hubble status via the Hubble CLI (which uses the port-forwarding just opened):

 ```bash
 hubble status